-The Fellow Core Curriculum is a monthly two hour block of protected time over lunch all three years during which you will meet with fellows form other specialties throughout the hospital.
-This wellrounded curriculum includes didactic sessions in biostatistics, manuscript preparation, grant writing, and poster preparation as well as informal meetings to discuss quality improvement activities, ethics, job search skills, and contract negotiating.
+The Fellow Core Curriculum is a monthly two hour block of protected time over lunch with fellows from other specialties throughout the hospital.
+This well-rounded curriculum includes didactic sessions in biostatistics, manuscript preparation, grant writing, and poster preparation as well as informal meetings to discuss quality improvement activities, ethics, job search skills, and contract negotiating.
 The FCC meets the ACGME requirements for exposure and training in these important topics.
 Sessions cover aspects of research, medical education, quality improvement, the business of medicine, and finding a job.
 Topics include: